TomSmeets/tlib2/readme.md

 - Fully unit test
 - Adding a new program should be no effort

+What stays the same
+- No 'const', such as in 'const char *' does not have a lot of added value.

 Ideas:
 - no sub dirs, only single files, but generate a nice table like below
 - To use Just copy those files where you want

+Constness:
+- const char *

 ## Contents